anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter01.md

 ## Synopsis

-Ensure an implementation of the Anuket Reference Architecture (RA), such as the Reference Implementation (RI), meets industry driven quality assurance standards for conformance, verification and validation.
+Ensure an implementation of the Anuket CNTT Reference Architecture (RA), such as the Reference Implementation (RI), meets industry driven quality assurance standards for conformance, verification and validation.
 The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RC.

 For the purpose of this chapter, NFVI+VNF testing will be performed to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of software delivery.
 More specifically, Conformance includes: